aayushsahu3010/cookicutter/mlops-practical-01/README.md

-mlops-practial1
+mlops-practical-01
 ==============================

-a repo for practical use of mlops
+a repo for mlops practical

 Project Organization
 ------------